softicar/github-runner/README.md

 ## 2 Prerequisites

-The following things are required to set up a SoftiCAR GitHub Runner:
+The following things are required to set up _SoftiCAR GitHub Runner_ on a VM:

 1. Login credentials for the GitHub organization's build-bot user.
    - To create a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).